How Iconomix evaluates its units

 In addition, an Iconomix unit is hardly ever used by a teacher without adjustments in the classroom.
 Rather, a teacher has to make an initially unknown teaching unit her own - a demanding and sometimes time-consuming process ("fitting").
 Ideally, this results in an individualized teaching unit that the teacher can use repeatedly over time.

-Since slightly more than 90% of all young adults in Switzerland go through upper secondary education, the population of learners more or less reflects the heterogeneity of the population at large.
+Since slightly more than 90% of all young adults in Switzerland complete upper secondary education, the population of learners more or less reflects the heterogeneity of the population at large.
 In other words, there are big differences between learners in terms of their cognitive abilities, prior knowledge and background.
 Moreover, Iconomix is present in three language regions of Switzerland, and these regions differ not only in terms of language but also in terms of culture.
 This heterogeneity is reflected in the great diversity of the teaching units of Iconomix in terms of topics, didactic approaches and levels of difficulty.

 Focus on formative evaluation